Family Educational Rights and Privacy Act

 - NMU e-mail address

-- dates of attendance at the university, enrollment status, degrees earned, honors, awards, participation in officially recognized university activities and sports including height and weight of student athletes, current term, candidacy for degrees and/or teaching certification
+- dates of attendance at the university, enrollment status, degrees earned, honors, awards, participation in officially recognized university activities and sports, current term candidacy for degrees and/or teaching certification